On-chip twisted hollow-core light cages: enhancing planar photonics with 3D nanoprinting: Geometry, Fabrication and Light Guidance Mechanism

 Twisted waveguides are categorized based on whether their light-guiding core lies on or off the twist axis, resulting in markedly different optical properties (selected examples shown in Fig.~S1 ).
 In off-axis twisted waveguides, light travels along a helical trajectory, which is associated with a strong topology-induced circular and OAM birefringence \cite{Alexeyev2008} and can lead to bending loss at high twist rates \cite{Burger2024}.
 The twisted light cage concept, in contrast, features an on-axis twist where light still travels along a straight line, while the intensity distribution of the mode follows the spatial rotation of the waveguide.
 In this case, chiral effects are caused by a different mechanism, which is explained in \cref{CDOriginSec}.

 The design of twisted light cages builds upon their untwisted version, which has been studied in several works \cite{Jain2019, Jang2019, Jang2020, Burger2021, Davidson-Marquis2021, Jang2021, Kim2021, Kim2022, Kim2022a, Huang2024}.
 In general, light cages consist of a hexagonal arrangement of 12 polymer strands, which are held together laterally by support rings placed at regular intervals along the waveguide axis.
 Such an open design enables any medium to diffuse passively into the hollow core and allows for intense light-matter interaction.
 This contrasts with traditional "tube-like" hollow-core fibers, where media can only be introduced from the end faces, thus making the light cage concept particularly interesting for diffusion-related applications.
-At the same time, light remains confined in the core by the antiresonance effect, resulting from a phase mismatch between the central core mode and the modes of the polymer cladding \cite{Jain2019, Zeisberger2017}.
-The waveguide itself is spatially separated from the substrate by solid blocks.
+At the same time, light remains confined in the core by the antiresonance effect, resulting from a phase mismatch between the central core mode and the modes of the polymer cladding~\cite{Jain2019, Zeisberger2017}.
+The waveguide itself is spatially separated from the substrate by solid blocks, which compensate for any tilt of the substrate during fabrication.

 The key enabler of the concept is the freedom of 3D nanoprinting, which allows realizing light cages with an axial twist directly on silicon substrates (\cref{fgr:Design}(a)).

 This implementation scheme eliminates the need for any post-processing since the twist is already incorporated in the design step, i.e., in the computer-aided design (CAD) file that is processed by the printer (all steps are described in \cref{MM_Fab}).
 Using this method, 5 mm long light cages with four different twist rates from 0/mm to 11.4/mm have been realized.
 Note that we define the twist rate $1/P$ as the number of turns per unit length, where $P$ is the twist period.
 SEM and photographic images of the waveguides are shown in \cref{fgr:Design}(b,c).
 The polymer strands were implemented with a diameter of $2r_c = 3.8$ \textmu m and spacing of $\Lambda = 7$ \textmu m, as shown in \cref{fgr:Design_2}(a).